 She began her career with Time Magazine, reporting on President Barack Obama’s historic inauguration in 2009 and covering the first successful defense using a Facebook status as an alibi.
 She has also published a spate of arts, travel, and food features, and debuted on CNN Español in 2014, speaking in Spanish and hitting a gong.

 Sophia is a frequent speaker and moderator, including at the U.S. Embassy in Beijing, Swiss Embassy in Beijing, Hong Kong Baptist University, Colgate University, Asian American Journalists Association, and RISE HK.
 In 2013, she was honored with a “Best in Business” finalist award from the Society of American Business Editors and Writers for breaking scoops on the record number of Americans giving up citizenship over U.S. tax complexities.

 When Sophia isn’t busy reporting, she is tickling another kind of keyboard.
 She is an accomplished classical pianist with numerous awards, and has performed in prestigious venues including Carnegie Hall, Lincoln Center, Kennedy Center and the Hong Kong Arts Centre.
 She has premiered more than 100 works by living composers, and continues to concertize extensively.

 Sophia has been described by the New York Times as a performer whose “music literally pulls her off the piano bench; she ranges up and down the keyboard so quickly and with such ferocity that mere sitting will not do.”
-She is also the co-founder and pianist of critically acclaimed classical ensemble, Western District, and records music for the Lawfare Podcast, which focuses on national security law and policy.
+She is co-founder and pianist of Hong Kong-based chamber music collective Western District, and is the pianist for the Lawfare and Rational Security podcasts.

 Behind the Scenes